DUSA’s Student Advocacy and Support Service assists many students who have received an Academic Progress email from a Deakin faculty committee.

 - Assist you to work out what information and supporting documents to include in your written submission.

-- Review your draft written submission and provide you with suggestions about how to strengthen it.
+- Review your draft written submission, you can access our Exclusion Proposal Written Submission Template here, and provide you with suggestions about how to strengthen it.

 - Assist you to prepare for your Review Meeting.